South America

 The scope of natural wonders is impressive: The Andes – the world’s longest mountain range, stretching from north to south; Salar de Uyuni in Bolivia – the world’s largest salt flat; The Galapagos Islands inspired Darwin’s theory of evolution; Amazon rainforest – the world’s largest tropical rainforest.

-The legacy of the largest empire in pre-Columbian America Inca Empire, the popularity of football and music, from cumbia and vallenato in the north to Argentinian tango in the south; from Uruguayan asado to leading culinary destination in Peru.
+I’m deeply fascinated by the legacy of the Inca Empire, which still shapes so much of South American culture.
+I love how the continent lives through its football passion and its music, from cumbia and vallenato in the north to Argentine tango in the south.
+And the food; from Uruguayan asado to Peru’s world-class cuisine, South America is one of the leading culinary destinations in the world.

-Travelling, working, living and doing business in most of the South American countries have converted me into a good connoisseur of Latin culture.
+My South America travelling adventures, working, living and doing business have converted me into a good connoisseur of Latin culture.

-Despite the fact that I have already visited all the countries in the region, there are still many places and areas that are on my bucket list.
+Despite the fact that I have already visited all the countries in the region, there are still many places and territories that are on my bucket list.